Sources: Paris Convention and Visitors Office, Paris Mayor's Office

 Celebrating the New Year:

-See our complete guide to bringing in 2018 in Paris here, with advice on the best parties in the capital, fireworks and other city events, eating out, local traditions, and much more.
+See our complete guide to bringing in 2019 in Paris here, with advice on the best parties in the capital, fireworks and other city events, eating out, local traditions, and much more.
+If you don't enjoy crowds or noisy celebrations, our guide offers some alternative, quieter ways to "say your auld lang synes" in the capital.

 Holiday Lights and Decorations in Paris:

 Christmas may have passed, but the festive spirit remains: throughout most of January, Paris continues to be bathed in sparkling holiday lights displays.
-For a little inspiration, check out our photo gallery of holiday decorations in Paris.
+Whether you'll be in town this month or simply want a bit of inspiration, read our guide to learn more.

 Maison & Objet (Home and Decoration Trade Show):